-1520s, originally a second crop of grass grown on the same land after the first had been harvested, from after + -math, from Old English mæð "a mowing, cutting of grass," from PIE root *me- (4) "to cut down grass or grain."
+1520s, originally "a second crop of grass grown on the same land after the first had been harvested," from after + -math, which is from Old English mæð "a mowing, cutting of grass" (from PIE root *me- (4) "to cut down grass or grain").

-Also known as aftercrop (1560s), aftergrass (1680s), lattermath, fog (n.2).
-Figurative sense is by 1650s.
+Other words for it were aftercrop (1560s), aftergrass (1680s), lattermath, fog (n.2).
+The figurative sense is by 1650s.
 Compare French regain "aftermath," from re- + Old French gain, gaain "grass which grows in mown meadows," from Frankish or some other Germanic source similar to Old High German weida "grass, pasture."

 When the summer fields are mown,